 Role of cookies in websites

-When you visit a website, small files containing letters or numbers are being sent to the server from the system you use.
-This is called as cookies.
-In simple words cookies are the set of files which makes a link between the server and your system.
-With this, the website will be able to recognize your system, when you browse from the same system the next time.
+When you visit a website, a small text file containing letters or numbers are downloaded onto your device (e.g. a computer, tablet or smartphone).
+It allows the website to recognise that user’s device and store some information about the user’s preferences or past actions.
+This is referred to as Cookies.
+In simple words cookies are the set of files which makes a link between the website and your device.
+With this, the website will be able to recognise your device when you browse from it the next time.
 They are mainly used to give a better browsing experience for the users.

 Cookies are used for various purposes, like